.

 Diarrhea is typically not a serious illness.
 However, you should see a doctor if there is blood in the stool, you’re dehydrated, you have a fever, or your diarrhea hasn’t gotten better in five days.

-Additionally, if your diarrhea keeps returning, or your symptoms last for 14 days, it’s a smart move to see your doctor for treatment and testing.
+Additionally, if your diarrhea keeps returning or your symptoms last for 14 days, it’s a smart move to see your doctor.
+A colonoscopy may be recommended to identify the root cause.

 The Causes of Diarrhea

 There are numerous reasons someone gets diarrhea.
 Usually, diarrhea is just your stomach releasing a nasty virus or bacteria.
-Though, there are some instances in which diarrhea is due to a stomach ailment like inflammatory bowel disease.
+However, some cases of diarrhea may be due to a condition like inflammatory bowel disease that requires specialized care.

 Numerous viruses cause diarrhea.
 Ways to get diarrhea are food poisoning, taking antibiotics, or a bacterial infection.
 However, the best way to find out what’s causing your diarrhea is with an examination by a medical professional.